scvadali/scvadali.github.io/_pages/career.md

 You can find more about my Bachelor's thesis work in the [Projects](/pages/projects.md) tab.

-**Skills**: Antenna Design, EM simulations, Thin Films, Prototyping and fabrication
+**Skills**: Antenna Design, EM simulations, Thin Films, Prototyping and Fabrication

 <!---
 {% if author.googlescholar %}